 Breast lift surgery helps correct excessive breast sagging to give the breasts a more youthful appearance.
 Once the breasts have begun to sag, often after pregnancy or fluctuations in body weight, only surgery can restore them to a perky position.
-A breast lift elevates the nipple and areola while reshaping and tightening the breast.
+This procedure elevates the nipple and areola while reshaping and tightening the breast.
 A breast implant does not lift a sagging breast, it just makes it a bigger version of the shape it already has.

 If your nipple and areola have descended toward or below the lowest point of the crease below your breast or are pointing downward, a breast lift may be right for you.
 If fullness in your breasts has decreased as well, then Dr. Swetnam may also recommend breast implants.